Viv Hope: Storylines

-Death

 Viv drowns her sorrows by drinking a bottle of wine.
 She falls asleep on the sofa and is oblivious when the post office and flat catches fire after corrupt police officer Nick Henshall (Michael McKell) starts a fire at Victoria Cottage and it spreads to surrounding buildings.
 Bob and Terry break into the shop to try and rescue Viv and the twins.
 Bob rescues Cathy and Heath and makes it out alive and Terry attempts to rescue Viv.
 The Post Office explodes and Terry and Viv are killed.
 Despite being one of Emmerdale's longest serving characters, Viv's funeral, agreed by Bob, Donna, Scott and Kelly, was held in her hometown in Essex, off-screen.